pairinteraction/pairinteraction/doc/sphinx/installation.rst

 automatically and the Python library can be used right away.

 For Windows or OS X, we recommend the installation of the Python 3 distribution `Miniconda`_ or `Anaconda`_.
+As described above, pairinteraction can be either installed using Pip or from :github:`GitHub Releases <releases>`.
-Then, the dependencies of the pairinteraction Python 3 library can be installed by executing the following command:
+If the later approach was taken, the dependencies of the pairinteraction library must be installed manually by executing

 .. _Miniconda: https://conda.io/miniconda.html
 .. _Anaconda: https://www.anaconda.com/distribution/